← Back to Stories

 Conflicting information between sources:

-• The Guardian states the funeral procession on Monday was estimated to draw about 20 million people, while the ABC does not provide a specific crowd estimate but describes it as 'massive'.
+• The Guardian mentions that the funeral procession was described as the 'largest gathering in Tehran’s history' by the mayor, with an estimated 20 million attendees, while the ABC does not provide a specific number but describes it as 'massive'.

-• The Guardian states that the funeral procession was described as a 'clash of civilizations' by some mourners, while the ABC describes it more as a 'show of unity' and 'patriotism'.
+• The Guardian states that the funeral procession included a 10-kilometre route, while the ABC describes it as a '12-hour journey to Mehrabad International Airport'.

 Source Articles